ilEnzio/ilEnzio.github.io/_posts/2020-8-26-bits-over-boyfriends.md

 ![Baseline Metrics Table](https://ilenzio.github.io/assets/img/baseline_metrics_table.png)

-I decided on a Ridge Regression model and Decision Tree Classifier.
+I decided on a **Ridge Regression** model and **Decision Tree Classifier**.
 I forked my Feature Matrix, and used the appropriate version of the Target Vector to train and fit each model.
 After a little tuning our model produced some results...

 ![Streamer DecisionTreeClassifier Confusion Matrix](https://ilenzio.github.io/assets/img/twitch_tree_classifier_confusion_matrix_chart.png)